 Our online library, Locations Hub, boasts around 1,000 locations.

-A key plank of our sustainability mission is training and employment for young people in our client boroughs.
+Our sustainability mission includes training and employment for young people in our client boroughs.
 We work closely with groups including Creative Skillset, Calltime Company and Creative Sparkworks to ensure that local filming translates into job opportunities for young people.

 We pioneered online permitting in the UK through our sister company Apply4 Technology.
 Apply4’s flagship product FilmApp is the global industry standard, servicing film offices around the world, including Atlanta, Georgia and Texas, the UK cities of Liverpool, Bristol, Birmingham, Cardiff and Bath, and twenty-three London boroughs.